I recently put up a video on my YouTube channel about my scanning process (avalible here).

 And once you’re done with these, you got a pretty damn good scan.

 I would say you’ve done 90 % of all the work with just one module.
-It’s awesome!
+It’s awesome! - As a final touch, I like to add three modules.
+Local Contrast, Monochrome and Vignetting.

 Local Contrast at its base value just adds enough contrast to make the image work well on a digital display.